YoloNomy/YoloNomy.github.io/_cosmo/cosmo/stars-form.md

 ## The source of stellar energy

-Let's assume we end up having a star.
+Eventually, clusters of stars light up within the cloud.
-It's no surprise they are spherical in the end, due to the law of gravitation.
+As they are the end product of gravitational collapse, it is no surprise that they appear as spherical objects.
+The spherical shape of heavenly bodies is indeed the direct consequence of the law of gravitation, from which smaller masses are attracted towards larger mass, with a radial symmetry (Putting a large mass at the centre of a frame, acts only and identically along $\vec{u_r}$).

 If one assumes again that the proto-star has constant density, it is possible to infer the pressure at its center to be